-- Install the Adjust-A-Body® with Hanger Bolt by driving the hanger bolt / lag end into the pre-drilled pilot hole in your end post using a 5/32" hex wrench in the hex-broached end of the hanger bolt.
+- 1. Install the Adjust-A-Body® with Threaded Bolt Tensioner by threading the short end of the bolt into the pre-tapped hole in your end post using a 1/4" open-end wrench.
 (Figure 1) - 2.
 Screw the lock nut all the way onto the 2"-long threaded end of the bolt.
-(Figure 2) Note: turn counterclockwise to tighten/tension/close.

-Pre-swaged ferrule

-Slide body onto cable
+(Figure 2) Note: turn counter-clockwise to tighten/tension/close. - 3.
+Slide the body of the Adjust-a-Body® with Threaded Bolt Tensioner onto the bare end of the cable, threaded end first, and pull it the length of the cable until it is stopped by the ferrule already swaged onto the cable.
+(Figure 3)